samelinux/rlTutorial2022/README.md

 - - -
 ## Week 1- Tues June 28th
-Part 0 - Installing the toolchain
+Part 0 - Setting Up

   - Build automation
     We will use [make] to automate the building process.
 You can find it [here](https://www.gnu.org/software/make/) but it can be already installed on your system if you choose to install some developer tool (Xcode on macos, gcc toolchain on linux)